verdaccio/verdaccio/website/translated_docs/zh-TW/uplinks.md

   baduplink:
     url: http://localhost:55666/
 ```
 ### Configuration

 You can define mutiple uplinks and each of them must have an unique name (key).
-They can have the following properties:
+They can have the following properties: They can have the following properties:

 | Property      | Type    | Required | Example                                 | Support  | Description                                                                                                                                                              | Default    |
 | ------------- | ------- | -------- | --------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------- |